WhatsApp + Java

 Under the hood

-it runs a real instance of Whatsapp Web to avoid getting blocked.
+it runs a real instance of WhatsApp Web to avoid getting blocked.

 WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be